top of page

 Key themes include:

-Employer and workforce compliance in an environment of heightened Fair Work and regulator scrutiny
+• Employer obligations and workforce compliance in an environment of heightened Fair Work and regulator scrutiny

-NDIS integrity and fraud risk management, with a strong focus on prevention and audit readiness
+• NDIS integrity and safeguarding, with a focus on prevention, early intervention, and audit readiness

 Why this Summit matters in 2026